nguynquangnhat3424/House-Condition-Predict/README.md

 This project aims to predict the house condition ('NOR', 'ABN', 'PAR', 'ADL', 'ALC', 'FAM') using the K-Nearest Neighbors (KNN) algorithm.
 The dataset contains various features that influence the house condition, such as:
 * LotFrontage
 * YearBuilt
 * BsmtQual
 * BsmtExposure
 * BedroomAbvGr
+* etc

 **Steps:**

-* Import data: The data will be imported from a CSV file using Python.
+* **Import data:** The data will be imported from a CSV file using Python.

-* Preprocessing: The data will be cleaned and preprocessed by removing missing values, outliers, and encoding categorical variables.
+* **Preprocessing:** The data will be cleaned and preprocessed by removing missing values, outliers, and encoding categorical variables.

-* Split data: The data will be split into training and testing sets.
+* **Split data:** The data will be split into training and testing sets.

-* Train model: The KNN model will be trained on the training set.
+* **Train model:** The KNN model will be trained on the training set.

-* Evaluate model: The accuracy of the model will be evaluated on the testing set.
+* **Evaluate model:** The accuracy of the model will be evaluated on the testing set.

-* Make predictions: The model will be used to predict the house condition for new data.
+* **Make predictions:** The model will be used to predict the house condition for new data.

 **KNN Algorithm**